McCloud Railway: Rolling stock

 To relieve the aging Baldwin diesels, the railroad bought three EMD SD38 locomotives numbered 36–38 in April 1969 (Builder No. 34880-34882).
 The units were used for all duties along the line, and as traffic increased on the road, the railroad ordered a single SD38-2, built August 1974 (Builder No. 74623-1).
-When the property was put up for sale in 1998, Union Pacific (with their vast SD38-2 yard fleet) showed interest.
+When the property was put up for sale in 1998, Union Pacific (with their SD38-2 yard fleet) showed interest.
 UP bought the single SD38-2, leaving the other three SD38s.
 The SD38s soldiered on under new ownership.
-Ironically, the first unit ordered, 36, encountered problems and was cannibalized for parts to keep the other two SD38s running in 2005 (exactly like the Baldwin #28).
-All three were sold to the Dakota Southern Railroad for use on their line.
+The first unit ordered, 36, encountered problems and was cannibalized for parts to keep the other two SD38s running in 2005 (exactly like the Baldwin #28).
+All three were later sold to the Dakota Southern Railroad for use on their line.

-The railroad, starting in 1995, also had two ex-McCloud River Railway steam locomotives, no.s 18 and 25.
+The railroad, starting in 1995, also had two ex-McCloud River Railway steam locomotives, nos.
+18 and 25.
 No. 18 was sold to the Virginia & Truckee Railroad in 2005.

 No. 25, the steam engine which appeared in Stand By Me and also Bound for Glory, was out of service from 2001 until September 2007, when it was rebuilt for another movie deal, but that one fell through.
 The No. 25 was then stored in McCloud in operable condition.
 Both No 18 & 25 are oil burning locomotives.
 No. 18 made her first revenue run on the V&T on July 24, 2010.
 No. 25 was sold to the Oregon Coast Scenic Railroad in March 2011 for their excursion operations out of Garibaldi, Oregon.

 In 1994, McCloud Railway leased an ex-McCloud steam engine (Yreka Western #19) and had it painted as McCloud River Railroad 19.
 The unit was used to see if there was enough of an interest in a tourist train on the line, and was tested in April 1994.
 The test was a massive success; excursions would commence in the next two years.
+The unil was sold to the Age of Steam Roundhouse in 2016, were it is currently undergoing restoration to operating condition.